Does a DWI raise car insurance rates in New Jersey?

 How much does a DWI raise your insurance in New Jersey?

-The cheapest insurer after a DWI is NJM, with rates averaging $1,732.
-The next cheapest insurer is Plymouth Rock Assurance a difference of $409 from NJM.
-Progressive has the third-most affordable car insurance rates with a DWI.
+The cheapest insurer after a DWI is NJM, with average premiums of $1,732.
+The next most affordable option is Plymouth Rock Assurance, where rates are $409 higher than those of NJM.
+Progressive offers the third-lowest car insurance rates for drivers with a DWI.

-This table shows average car insurance rates after a DWI in New Jersey.
+The table below lists theaverage car insurance rates after a DWI in New Jersey.

 CompanyAnnual premium for clean recordsAnnual premium after a DUIAnnual premium after multiple DUIs